SoSAA is a small but growing organisation. Our ambition is to make SoSAA groups available to everyone in the UK impacted

 Clapham on Wednesday evening at 18:30 – 19:30 at St Barnabas Church, Clapham Common Clapham, SW4 9SW.
 Use the entrance in car park.

 Oxford on Wednesday evening at 19:15 – 20:15 at 43 St. Giles, Oxford, OX1 3LW

 Aylesbury on Wednesday’s evening at 20:00 – 21:00 at Aylesbury Vineyard, The Vineyard Centre, Gatehouse Close, Aylesbury, HP19 8DN.
 This is a woman’s only group.

-From June 8th Bristol on Thursday afternoon at 2pm at Easton Families Project, Beaufort Street, Easton, Bristol, BS5 0SQ.
+Bristol on Friday afternoon at 13:00 – 14:00 at Easton Families Project, Beaufort Street, Easton, Bristol, BS5 0SQ.
 This will take a break from 21st July and will start again on September 7th.

-Clapham on Saturday morning from 11th February at 11:00 – 12:00 at St Barnabas Clapham Common, SW4 9SW.
+Clapham on Saturday morning at 11:00 – 12:00 at St Barnabas Clapham Common, SW4 9SW.
 Use the entrance on Lavender Gardens.